wjhurley/voyage1-turtles-team-38/CONTRIBUTING.md

   > $ git checkout -b create-note-widget
   > ```

-Once you are done all your work, rebase onto master before pushing so we can [avoid a merge commit](https://nathanleclaire.com/blog/2014/09/14/dont-be-scared-of-git-rebase/).
+Once you are done with all of your work, rebase onto master before pushing so we can [avoid a merge commit](https://nathanleclaire.com/blog/2014/09/14/dont-be-scared-of-git-rebase/).

 ##### Rebasing onto Master